borttappat/dotfiles/README.md

 ## *W a r n i n g*
 The setup-scripts in this repo are work in progress.
 I update stuff weekly and I can't guarantee that nothing breaks.
 Setting up a user-friendly experience isn't my main priority, and the setup-scripts might break from time to time.
 Until I end up with a "stable" version, consider this very much work in progress.

-As of 01/10/2024, the nixsetup.sh in ``scripts/bash`` works on testing VMs; give it a go!
+As of 01/10/2024, nixsetup.sh in ``scripts/bash`` works on testing VMs; give it a go!

 ## Installation